flrs/sd_covid_dashboard/README.md

 ![Screen recording of dashboard](docs/screencast.gif)

 This project primarily serves as an example of how to deploy a self-updating data application on Kubernetes in the cloud, using automated continuous integration workflows.
-Secondary, the project offers a refined view on San Diego County COVID-19 data through a dashboard that focuses on breaking down case data by ZIP code.
+Secondarily, the project offers a refined view on San Diego County COVID-19 data through a dashboard that focuses on breaking down case data by ZIP code.

 **Dashboard URL:** [http://35.225.75.196](http://35.225.75.196)